cbarrac/PiWeather/README.md

 the configuration file.
 Each sensor has an entry with its hexadecimal address and a name. e.g. `01812345 = room1`, would mean an sensor with address `01:81:23:45` would be stored as `room1`

+### BoM
+Find your state [here](http://www.bom.gov.au/info/precis_forecasts.shtml), it will look something like `IDV10753` Have a look inside the XML, and find your nearest BoM forecast area, it will look something like `VIC_PT042`